younes200/expressjs-template/Readme.md

 Node app running with express.js uses Jade for templating CoffeeScript for javascript and Less for CSS Template using semantic grid and boilerplate.

-## Usage

-Just use it.
+The temaplte is ready to deploy in Heroku with socket.io enabled !

+# Installation

-asuming you have node and npm installed
+Asuming you have node and npm installed

-to install:

 ```
 sudo npm install express -g